ALMaclaine/music-player/prompt/next_action_prompt.md

 2. Identify the current phase and the next pending step.

 3. Check the git workflow:
-   - Ensure you are on the main branch (usually 'master' or 'main')
+   - Ensure you are on the master branch
    - Create a new branch for the upcoming task:
      ```
      git checkout -b feature/[task-name]